strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 In both cases, the Strimzi Cluster Operator will:
 1. Validate that the metadata version currently used is compatible with the new Kafka version (it will check that it is lower than the new Kafka version).
+   This validation will be done based on the `kafka-versions.yaml` file and by comparing the versions.
    This check is expected to pass for upgrades since a Kafka cluster that would not pass it would be invalid already before the upgrade.
 2. Roll all Kafka pods to use the containers with the new Kafka version.